abdulkerimakten/datascience_basics_python/README.md

 ## datascience_basics_python
 * Basic data science practices and tasks with Python libraries.
-* Codes might not be seen in Chrome.
+* Codes might not be seen in Chrome because of some extensions.
 Different browsers can be preferred to preview.